Profile Bayesian Optimization for Expensive Computer Experiments: Building Blocks

 To demonstrate, the left panel of Figure~\ref{fig:braninexampleei} shows EI across $\mathcal{X}$ for our running Branin function example.
 The black circles mark the true global minima (there are three for this function).
 Notice, one of our random LHS points (white circles) landed very close to a true minimum.
 The resulting GP surrogate does not think there is improvement to be made elsewhere; the only region of high EI is in the locality of this observed low point.
 If our goal is to locate a global optimum, this EI surface would lead us right to it.
 But if our goal is to learn all the profile optima (the entire black line), EI is not an effective acquisition function.
 It is not designed to explore across the range of the control parameter.
-As we can see in the right panel of Figure~\ref{fig:braninexampleei}, EI is near zero on this slice because $y_{min}$ is below the posterior samples (the gray lines) generated by our surrogate.
+As we can see in the center panel of Figure~\ref{fig:braninexampleei}, EI is near zero on this slice because $y_{min}$ is below the posterior samples (the gray lines) generated by our surrogate.
+These near-zero expected improvement values would not facilitate an effective acquisition on this slice.